SouravSinghRana/video-search/README.md

 5. **VideoItem** Component : This Component creates ui for list of video it gets from the api response and passes it to the **VideoList** Component.

+6. **useVideos** customHook Component : This is a custom hook component to set default video search , error messages and search videos user enters.

 #### HTTP client

 **axios** library is used to make HTTP Calls